 - 1. Plug the electrical line cord into the electrical outlet.
 If the unit is already on, as indicated if the display lights up, depress the O key. - 2.
-If the optional foot switch is used, insert the plug into the jack located on the rear panel. - 3.
 Probes must be properly tightened.
 If the converter and probe assembly is not already assembled; screw the probe onto the converter and using the wrenches provided and tighten securely.
 Check the tightness of an already assembled probe by using the wrench set.
 Please refer to images in the Maintenance section of this manual for tightening instructions.
 A loose probe may cause damage to the power supply circuitry or parts of the converter and probe.
-Always use the wrenches supplied with the unit. - 4.
-Sample processing should be used in pulse mode to prevent overheating which could potentially crack the tip and damage the converter. - 5.
+Always use the wrenches supplied with the unit. - 3.
 Probe tips wear after normal use.
-Using a severely worn probe tip can damage internal power supply components. - 6.
+Using a severely worn probe tip can damage internal power supply components. - 4.
 If using a laboratory stand, mount the converter/probe assembly using a clamp.
-Be sure to secure the clamp to the upper section of the converter housing only (see page 10). - 7.
-Connect the converter cable to the power supply. - 8.
-If the application requires long processing times we recommended chilling the sample and pulsing sonication.
+Be sure to secure the clamp to the upper section of the converter housing only (see page 10). - 5.
+Connect the converter cable to the power supply. - 6.
+If the application requires long processing times, we recommended chilling the sample and pulsing ultrasonics.